-Applications submitted under this FOA are subject to the SC Statement on Digital Data Management, published at https://science.energy.gov/funding-opportunities/digital-data-management/.
-Compliance with this statement is detailed in Part IV of this FOA.
+Applications submitted under this FOA are subject to the SC Statement on Digital Data Management, published at https://science.osti.gov/Funding-Opportunities/Digital-Data-Management.
+Compliance with this statement is detailed in Appendix 6, Section IV of this FOA.